Stone Brook Seniors Review: Active Adult Living Community Analysis

 Initial welcome experience

-Many seniors leave retirement communities within the first 30 days.
-Stone Brook works to prevent this through an organized welcome process that includes a resident portal, a welcome committee, assigned staff support, and a welcome basket with essential information.
+Stone Brook uses an organized welcome process for new residents that includes a resident portal, a welcome committee, assigned staff support, and a welcome basket with essential information.

 A staff member works with new residents throughout move-in day, which helps reduce stress during the transition.